skip to content

 Assessment:

-ii) In person written exam (2.5hrs): one data question and one essay question
+i) Take home/coursework: A critical review essay of 1500 words to be submitted the first Monday of week 3 in Lent. ii) In person written exam (2 hours): one data question and one essay question

 Course Contacts: